linglinchen/drug-tool/README.md

 php artisan import:clear tasks php artisan import:clear statuses
 ```
 - Import all the things.
-See their files in **app/Console/Commands** for more information.
+See their files in **app/Console/Commands** for each command's expected inputs.
+Import files belong in **data**, and are gitignored by default.
 ```
 php artisan import:users
 php artisan import:groups